slowproj/slowdash/main/server/slowapi/docs/README.md

 ```

 - If responses are all `list`, they are combined with `append()`.
-- If resopnses are all `dict`, they are combined with `update()`.
+- If responses are all `dict`, they are combined with `update()`.
 - If responses are all `str`, they are concatenated with a new-line in between.
 - If a response is `None`, it will not be included.
 - If all the responses are `None`, a status of 404 (Not Found) is replied.
 - If one of the responses are error (code >= 400), an error is replied without content; the largest status code is taken.

-The behavior is customizable by providing an useer response aggregator.
+The behavior is customizable by providing an user response aggregator.

 ### Middleware